|Quick Facts: Budget Analysts|

 Budget analysts help public and private institutions organize their finances.
 They prepare budget reports and monitor institutional spending.

-Budget analysts work in a variety of settings, including government agencies, universities, and companies.
+Budget analysts work in government agencies, universities, and private companies.
 Most work full time.

-Employment of budget analysts is projected to grow 3 percent from 2014 to 2024, slower than the average for all occupations.
-Budget analysts should be needed for their ability to manage the allocation of funds in both governments and businesses.
+Employment of budget analysts is projected to grow 7 percent from 2016 to 2026, about as fast as the average for all occupations.
+The demand for budget analysts should continue because of the importance of their role in managing the allocation of funds in both governments and businesses.

 Explore resources for employment and wages by state and area for budget analysts.

 Compare the job duties, education, job growth, and pay of budget analysts with similar occupations.

 Learn more about budget analysts by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.